-We now run a weekly therapeutic gardening group at our offices at Mildmay Community Centre and continue to meet once a week at Culpeper for a big home-cooked feast, gardening and a music-filled social.
+We currently run regular garden sessions at our Community Centre and continue to meet once a week in a local community garden for a big home-cooked feast, gardening and a music-filled social.

 Watch our short film The Garden to get a glimpse of what it means for members to feel this sense of belonging and peace.

 “To plant a seed you have to have hope”Mary Raphaely, Psychotherapist

 For many Room to Heal members, life ‘back home’ involved working the land, tending to plants and working on farms or smallholdings.
 Violent rupture from the land and the challenges of life in the urban jungle of London mean that gardening together as a group can take people to a happier time of life, connecting people to their pre-traumatised selves.